jongrover/procedural-task-list-in-many-languages/README.md

 ## About

 A task list application written in different languages with the purpose of comparing and contrasting them.
-It highlights very basic and high use statements in each language such as global and local variables, if else conditional statements, and while loops.
-It demonstrates how each language deals with: sending messages and gathering input from users, how to convert between strings and integers, define and call functions.
-I will continue to add more languages as I learn them... or submit them yourself through a pull request.
+It highlights very basic and high use statements in each language such as global and local variables, if else conditional statements, for loops and while loops.
+It demonstrates how each language deals with: sending messages and gathering input from users, how to convert between strings and integers, as well as how to define and call functions.
+I will continue to add more languages as I learn them... or submit them yourself through a pull request!

 I haven't yet added validation so this app assumes the user inserts a string for new tasks and integers to remove task by number.